Spring Garden Revival

 Safe Handling, Storage & Disposal of Weed Control Products Under Massachusetts Regulations

-All weed control products must be stored in locked, ventilated areas at least 100 feet from wells or water supplies, with temperature control (40-90°F).
-Inventory should follow FIFO (first in, first out) and be secured against unauthorized access.
-PPE must be selected per product label and Safety Data Sheet (SDS).
-Mixing and loading should occur in dedicated areas to prevent spills, and equipment must be decontaminated (triple-rinse) between uses.
-Empty containers require triple-rinse and documentation, with disposal at household hazardous waste events—never in drains, soil, or trash.
-Emergency response includes first aid for exposure, spill containment, and immediate contact with poison control (1-800-222-1222) or local emergency services.
-For hazardous waste guidance, consult MassDEP.
+Safe storage of weed control products requires locked, ventilated facilities at least 100 feet from wells or water supplies, with temperature control (40-90°F).
+Inventory must be managed using FIFO (first in, first out) and secured against unauthorized access.
+PPE selection is based on product labels and Safety Data Sheets.
+Mixing and loading should occur in dedicated areas, with triple-rinse protocols for equipment and containers.
+Disposal of empty containers and leftover chemicals must follow MassDEP hazardous waste guidelines.
+Prohibited disposal includes drains, soil, or trash.
+Emergency response plans must be in place for spills or exposure, with coordination with the Fire Department.

 Bridgewater Fire Department